gabeqyuan/patriots-win-predictor/README.md

 **2025 New England Patriots Win Predictor Week by Week using ML**

-current status: training model :)
+current status: starting to train the model :)